-Australis intends to continue its targeted leasing and permitting program during the remainder of 2022.
-When Australis elects to accelerate discretionary capex expenditure on leasing, the Company is confident that it can quickly and contiguously build the position.
+Australis also carried out a permitting program during the year with 10 units permitted for drilling in preparation for the restart of development operations. it can quickly and contiguously build the position.
 The Company closely monitors third party leasing activity in the area which would be a contributing factor to any such decision to accelerate.